 Here’s what the data has to say.
 42% of people say that they want to see more video content from marketers.
 People enjoy videos because it’s they are engaging.
 It allows them to see a different aspect or connect emotionally with a company and it’s easier to read, let’s just be honest.
 Right?

-It's a lot easier for people to digest.
-51.9%, or let's go ahead and round that up, right?
+It’s a lot easier for people to digest.
+51.9%, or let’s go ahead and round that up, right?
 52% of marketing professionals worldwide name video as the type of content that delivers the best ROI.
-Again, I believe it has to do a lot with the emotional connect that video enables.
-In 86% of business-related video used, they take place on desktops, not mobile, only 14% is done on mobile.
+Again, I believe it has to do a lot with the emotional connection that video enables.
+In 86% of business-related videos used, they take place on desktops, not mobile, only 14% are done on mobile.
 This is something really important to understand and I think a lot of people get confused with this big investment in mobile lately.
-We see a lot of push from mobile and it's true, in the B2C space but when we're talking B2B, it's still desktop heavy, desktop dominant.
+We see a lot of push from mobile and it’s true, in the B2C space but when we’re talking B2B, it’s still desktop heavy, desktop dominant.
 Business is still done on computers, so those are some data points that are very important to think about and remember.

 So what else?

-Alright, so let's talk about how we do this if we don't have a huge budget.
-The goal behind this is to show you a couple of different avenues that you can use, but none of the options are going to break your bank.
+Alright, so let’s talk about how we do this if we don’t have a huge budget.
+The goal behind this is to show you a couple of different avenues that you can use, but none of the options are going to break the bank.

 So, my lens of choice is the Canon EF Zoom 24-105 millimeter.
 Now, this retails at $799.
 I didn’t pay that for mine.
 What I recommend you do, if you do go this route, is to find people who you know that are getting rid of some lenses, see what they have and test them out.
 I also recommend trying eBay and some of those other places where you can get a little bit of a better deal for that lens.
 This is a great lens.
 It’s one of the best lenses I’ve ever used, and it shoots amazing footage, and you can do some zoom with it as well, which is really nice.